No-Skids-Alliance/NSA/docs/source/content/glossary.rst

 .. index:: !OSINT

+payload
+  A piece of software included in an exploit, designed to perform a specific task on the target system, such as creating a bind shell or reverse shell.

 penetration test / pentest
   The use of adversarial tactics to simulate an attack against systems, networks, individuals or groups, with the intent of revealing and mitigating vulnerabilities.

 penetration tester / pentester
   Someone who conducts penetration tests.

+port
+  A communication endpoint through which software can communicate between different systems on a network.

 Remote-Access Trojan (RAT)